xcore/sc_i2s/doc/master.rst

             |
             L-----------> Data Port[0..n-1]

 Once the ports have been setup the main I2S I/O loop is called.
-Firstly this deals with the startup case.
+Firstly this deals with the startup case by setting up timed input/outputs on all of the data ports and the LRCLK port.
+These set when the next input/output will happen.

+BCLK is then driven in order to clock out/in these inputs/outputs.

+Audio data is then sent/received over the channel, data will be left aligned in all cases.